cosmos-ssi/cosmos/doc/developer/objects.md

 # DeviceManager

-the CosmOS device manager at `/devicemgr/devicemgr.h` contains a database of physical devices (PCI, non-PCI, etc).
+the CosmOS device manager at `/objectmgr/objectmgr.h` contains a database of objects, some of which are physical devices (PCI, non-PCI, etc).

 # Registration

-* Call the "register" function for each device type.
-For example `network_objectmgr_register_objects()` registers the network devices.
+* Call the "register" function for each object type.
+For example `network_objectmgr_register_objects()` registers the network device objects.

-* The device type register function for the type calls register functions for each driver.
+* The object type register function for the type calls register functions for each driver.
 For example

 ```java
 void network_objectmgr_register_objects() {